Work

 • Negotiates with VA attorneys and staff,

-• Prepares and files all paperwork
+• Prepares and files all paperwork, and

 • May ask for and conduct oral argument (if appropriate)